JosePedroDias/bank-integ/README.md

 explore features several possible filters and sorting. edit to tweak.

-each row is tagged according to a set of criteria defined in `classify.js`. edit to match yours...
+each row is tagged according to a set of criteria defined in `classify.js`. you must edit it to match your categories/habits...

 ## to plot cash flow graphs